|Latin American nations say there may not be another summit unless the US overcomes its objections to Cuba [AFP]|

 “The isolation, the embargo, the indifference, looking the other way, have been ineffective,” Juan Manuel Santos, the summit host and Colombian president, said of the Cuba issue.

-Al Jazeera’s Newman said: “There will not be a final statement, at least one signed by all the nations.
+Al Jazeera’s Lucia Newman, reporting from Cartagena, said: “There will not be a final statement, at least one signed by all the nations.

 “All the nations, except the US, have insisted there will not be another summit if Cuba is not included.